codeangler/vpc-endpoints-lab/build-interface.md

 ![figure21](./images/us-east-1/figure21.png)

 4. Further restrict the inbound rules.
 Update the existing inbound security group rule by clicking the Edit button in the lower pane.
 Remove the existing rule (10.0.0.0/8).
 Create two new inbound rules; one for each private subnet in your VPC (10.0.1.0/24, 10.0.2.0/24).
-Reference the CIDR ranges of each private subnet to further constrain network access to the interface endpoint and the SQS queue it provides access to - https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html#AddRemoveRules

 ![secgrps2](./images/us-east-1/secgrps2.png)

+Save your changes to further constrain network access to the interface endpoint and the SQS queue it provides access to.

 ![secgrps3](./images/us-east-1/secgrps3.png)

+For additional information regarding security group rule updates refer to the AWS documentation:  Ref: https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html#AddRemoveRules

 ## Part 3.
 Interface Endpoint - Interface Endpoint Resource Policy